 Soil vapor intrusion refers to the process by which volatile chemicals move from a subsurface source into the indoor air of overlying buildings.
-The potential for soil vapor intrusion resulting from the presence of site related soil or groundwater contamination was evaluated by sampling sub-slab soil vapor under structures and by sampling indoor b - SCO: Part 375-6.8(a), Unrestricted Soil Cleanup Objectives.
+The potential for soil vapor intrusion resulting from the presence of site related soil or groundwater contamination was evaluated by sampling sub-slab soil vapor under structures and by sampling indoor air inside structures.
+At this site, due to the presence of buildings in the impacted area, a full suite of samples was collected to evaluate whether actions are needed to address exposures related to soil vapor intrusion.